Institute for International Economic Policy

 IIEP's work is centered around our four signature initiatives:

 - Climate Adaptation in Developing Countries

 - Global Economic Governance for the 21st Century

 - "G2 at GW" series on China's Economic Development and US-China Economic Relations

-IIEP also serves as the institutional home of the Elliott School's International Trade and Investment Policy (ITIP) program.
-ITIP attracts outstanding master's candidates from around the world who are studying issues directly related to IIEP activities.
-IIEP also supports the Elliott School's certificate program in International Economic Policy.
+IIEP also serves as the institutional home of the Elliott School’s International Trade and Investment Policy (ITIP) and International Development Studies (IDS) programs.
+ITIP and IDS attracts outstanding master’s candidates from around the world who are studying issues directly related to IIEP activities.
 IIEP works in close collaboration with other George Washington University research centers and academic departments.

 IIEP also organizes public events, symposia, and seminar series that explore academic and policy debates about globalization.
 These events help bring together researchers and policy-makers to see how cutting edge research can help inform economic policy making.